JuliaMusic/MIDI.jl/paper/paper.md

 # Extensions
 This easy to use high level interface allows **MIDI.jl** to be extendable.
 In another software package **MusicManipulations.jl** we provide general functions for manipulating (and futher analyzing) music data.

 For example, the function `quantize` from the package **MusicManipulations.jl** allows the user to quantize any `Notes` instance to any grid.
 This functionality is offered by Digital Audio Workstations, like e.g. the software Cubase, but we offer ways to do it programmatically instead.
-Many other helpful functions are contained in **MusicManipulations.jl**, and for further reading we point to the official documentation of the JuliaDynamics GitHub organization, which hosts both **MIDI.jl** and **MusicManipulations.jl**, as well as other useful packages.
+Many other helpful functions are contained in **MusicManipulations.jl**, and for further reading we point to the official documentation of the [JuliaMusic](https://juliamusic.github.io/JuliaMusic_documentation.jl/latest/) GitHub organization, which hosts both **MIDI.jl** and **MusicManipulations.jl**, as well as other useful packages.